 Security of payments

 Each State and Territory has its own Security of Payments legislation which provides legislative protections for contractors to receive payment for building work performed under a contract.
-Whilst similar, the State and Territory schemes are different and may operate in slightly different ways.
+While they have similar frameworks, most of the State and Territory schemes operate in slightly different ways.

 The agencies that can provide assistance in relation to security of payment issues are outlined in our Industry Issues – Security of payments section.